Infidelity Therapy + Affair Recovery| Online Couples Therapy in California & Oregon

 Often, yes.
 Through committed effort from both partners in focused couples therapy, couples often come out stronger on the other side.

 Healing from infidelity requires honesty, accountability, and a willingness from both partners to grow in ways they haven't had to before.
 It also requires understanding that the relationship you had before the affair no longer exists.
-The question isn't how to get back to where you were — it's whether you want to build something new, together.
+The question isn't how to get back to where you were — it's whether you want to build something new together.

 I'll say this clearly: infidelity is 100% the responsibility of the person who chose to cheat.
 At the same time, relationships where affairs occur often already had vulnerabilities — patterns of avoidance or hostility, unspoken resentment, difficulty functioning as a genuine team of equals.
 Healing well means both partners honestly examining those dynamics, not to assign blame, but to build something genuinely different.